 Ray Allen goes by many different names these days to basketball fans.
 If you’re a Miami Heat fan, Allen is just the newest weapon to the team’s core of LeBron James, Dwyane Wade and Chris Bosh.
 If you’re a Boston Celtics fan, Allen is now officially a traitor.
 Allen left Boston, where he was a part of something special, and now joined forces with the enemy.

-Ray Allen joined WMEN in Miami with Big O to discuss the praise he has gotten from Miami Heat fans for joining the team in South Beach, fans booing players out of hatred, dealing with all the negative press coming out of Boston and taking on the Celtics on Oct.
+For the rest of the NBA, this sure makes for some great entertainment in the Eastern Conference.
+The Celtics-Heat rivalry just added another chapter and the fun begins again when these two teams match up on Oct.
+30. Ray Allen joined WMEN in Miami with Big O to discuss the praise he has gotten from Miami Heat fans for joining the team in South Beach, fans booing players out of hatred, dealing with all the negative press coming out of Boston and taking on the Celtics on Oct.
 30.

 I think everyone is glad that you are on the Heat now so we don’t see you with the Celtics anymore, right?